 Karen has advised on a number of reported cases, including the leading case on performance bonds.
 She is a co-author of PLC Manual on ‘Bonds, Guarantees and Standby Credits’.

-Karen also sits as a Deputy District Judge, which brings valuable and unique insight to how cases are viewed by the ultimate decision maker.
+Karen also sits as a Deputy District Judge, which brings valuable and unique insight into how cases are viewed by the ultimate decision-maker.

 How do you help clients?